ms6730/sbi_code/notes.md

 - Once trained, the model can infer the posterior distribution for **new observations** without additional training.
 - The model generalizes across similar datasets because it has learned the relationship between data $\(x\)$ and parameters ($\theta\$).

-**Example:**
-- After training on a dataset of simulated plant heights based on sunlight and water, you can use the same model to infer parameters for other plant height datasets, provided they are generated under similar conditions.

 ---

 #### 3. Efficiency Gains